Sell Your Topaz Gemstones Today

-Are you thinking of selling topaz that you inherited, received as a gift, or no longer wear?
-Before you head to eBay or another online marketplace, here are four reasons why selling your topaz may not be a good idea.
+Are you thinking of selling topaz that you inherited, received as a gift, or no longer wear? before you head to eBay or another online marketplace, notice that by NOT selling your topaz with Worthy you’ll probably receive less than you think.

-Jewelry designers often avoid using imperial topaz and replace it with golden to peachy colors, in order to keep jewelry prices affordable.
+Many jewelry designers avoid using imperial topaz and replace it with golden to peachy colors, in order to keep jewelry prices affordable.
 This is why, despite its high market value, you might find it difficult to find demand for imperial topaz.

 A Brief History of Topaz